acend/quarkus-techlab/content/en/docs/06.0/62_deployment.md

 ```

 Apply the template for your message broker and OpenShift will rollout a new instance of Artemis ActiveMQ in your namespace.
-Commit and push your changes, then deploy your microservices with your pipelines again.
-Check the logs of the data-consumer and you will see that the messaging works like a charm.
+Tag your images and push your images to the OpenShift registry as shown in the Lab 3.
+Your deployments should get rolled out automatically!